 Avoid using network masks, because they could be abused as a way to sidestep multi-factor authentication for users.

-Enforce Google 2-step authentication for super admins
+Enforce Google 2-step authentication for super-admin users

 Super-admin users typically fall into one of two categories: